100 Fun Fall Break Activities for Kids & Families in Indiana (2025)

 Horseback Riding

 Enjoy gorgeous fall views through wooded trails on a guided horseback ride.
 Travel through 100 acres of wooded trails at Crown Haven Center, located an hour north of Indy.
-Options for guided horseback riding closer to Indy are available at Koteewi Equine Experience, Nature Valley Ranch, and Fort Harrison State Park.
+Options for guided horseback riding closer to Indy are available at Koteewi Equine Experience, Natural Valley Ranch, and Fort Harrison State Park.

 Ziplining